On the optimal $L^q$-regularity for viscous Hamilton-Jacobi equations with subquadratic growth in the gradient: The case

 with $C$ independent of $k$.
 By Kato's inequality \cite{BrezisAMO}, $u^+$ is a weak subsolution to

 Then, using $\mu$ as a test function in the previous equation and $u^+$ as a test function in problem \eqref{aux1}, we deduce

 The estimate follows by duality using the definition of $\psi_1$, applying H\"older's inequality on the right-hand side of the above inequality and sending $k\to\infty$.
 We now briefly discuss the case $q>\frac{d}{2}$.
 First, one considers \eqref{aux1} with a right-hand side $\psi_1\geq0$ such that $\|\psi_1\|_{L^1(\Omega)}=1$.
-Using the same strategy, without need to use a truncation argument, using that $\mu$ is nonnegative and $H\geq0$, one obtains $u^+\in L^\infty(\Omega)$ by applying Corollary \ref{corfpreg} in the right regime of integrability, i.e. with $p'=1$ and $b\equiv 0$.
+Using the same strategy, without need to use a truncation argument, using that $\mu$ is nonnegative and $H\geq0$, one obtains $u^+\in L^\infty(\Omega)$ using classical estimates for boundary-value problems, see \cite{BGae}.
 We refer to \cite[Proposition 3.7]{cg20} for further details, being the proof similar. \end{proof} We now consider the more delicate bound on the negative part $u^-$, which needs the extra integrability requirement $q>\frac{d}{\gamma'}$. \begin{prop} Assume that \eqref{H} holds.
 Let $u\in W^{2,q}(\Omega)\cap W^{1,q}_0(\Omega)$ be a strong solution to \eqref{hj} with $q>d/\gamma'$.
 There exists a positive constant $C$ depending on $d,q,C_H,\gamma$ such that

 where $p=\frac{dq}{d-2q}$ when $q<\frac{d}{2}$, any $p<\infty$ when $q=\frac{d}{2}$ and $p=\infty$ when $q>\frac{d}{2}$. \end{prop}

 \begin{proof} For $q<\frac{d}{2}$, $k>0$, we define as $\rho=\rho_k$ the weak nonnegative solution to the Dirichlet problem